Canon 5D Mark III vs Fujifilm X-T2

 - More affordable: Was introduced into a lower priced category (54 percent cheaper at launch).

 - More modern: Reflects 4 years and 4 months of technical progress since the 5D Mark III launch.

-Care should be taken when interpreting the review scores above, though.
+The above review scores should be interpreted with care, though.
 The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
-Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
-It should also be noted that some of the review sites have over time altered the way they render their verdicts.
+Hence, a score should always be seen in the context of the camera's market launch date and its price, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
+Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.

 Other camera comparisons